Scope of Rural Marketing

 Consumption Growth

 Often bloggers use consumption patterns as a key parameter while differentiating urban consumers from rural consumers.
-But several recent studies suggest that there are no differences in food consumption in urban and rural areas.
+However, several recent studies suggest that there are no differences in food consumption in urban and rural areas.
 Also, the demand for certain products is 10% higher in urban areas than in rural areas.
 Hence, companies can increase revenue by offering the same products to rural and urban consumers simultaneously.

 Untapped Markets